tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-portfolio-valuation.png)

 An important point to note is that these tests will assume that the RESTful infrastructure is tested elsewhere.
 Rather than start up a HTTP server, configure RESTful endpoints and make a real HTTP client request, the tests will work with underlying components directly.
 This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes) tests.
-We'll defer the infrastructure tests until later (see [A thin slice of end-to-end](#testing-end-to-end)).
+We'll defer the infrastructure tests until later (see [Testing end to end](#testing-end-to-end)).
 Starting up the full stack and exercising the same path through the system for different business scenarios is wasteful when only a small proportion of the test varies.

 In Java terms, you can think of this as starting up a servlet container and testing a servlet along with it's configuration in the `web.xml` versus testing the `Servlet` directly.
 We don't really need to test a servlet running within the container, we can safely assume the web container works and that configuration will be tested elsewhere.